When Is the Best Time

 How to Get to Brooks Falls

-Another opportunity and hassle-free are Alaska's Gold Creek Lodge next to the airport.
+- Another hassle-free opportunity is Alaska's Gold Creek Lodge next to the airport.
 They pick you up and offer day trips to Brooks Falls.
 However, you miss the best time for perfect shots in the evening.

 Best Months to Visit